sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 {{% render-code file="go/hyperpb.go" language="go" start="// start: hyperpb" %}}

 By using the exact same standard `protoreflect` interface, `hyperpb` acts as a drop-in replacement for downstream read operations while executing significantly faster and with drastically fewer allocations.
 That's the claim, at least.
-So let's test it to see just how efficient hyperpb is completed to dynamicpb.
+So let's test it to see just how efficient hyperpb is compared to dynamicpb.

 ---